 Learn about the subset of high-priority quality indicators that could advance quality in primary care in The Primary Care Performance Measurement: Priority Measures for System and Practice Levels report.

 If you have a question about primary care quality indicators, please email us at firstname.lastname@example.org.

-Some data included here is provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health and Long-Term Care.
+Data for some indicators is provided by the Institute for Clinical Evaluative Sciences (ICES), which is funded by an annual grant from the Ontario Ministry of Health and Long-Term Care.
 The opinions, results and conclusions reported here are those of the authors and are independent from the funding sources.
 No endorsement by ICES or the Ontario Ministry of Health and Long-Term Care is intended or should be inferred.
-These datasets were linked using unique encoded identifiers and analyzed at ICES.
+The datasets for some indicators were linked using unique encoded identifiers and analyzed at ICES.

 Discharge Abstract Database (DAD)

-DAD is maintained by CIHI and houses information on patients treated in acute care hospitals.
+DAD is maintained by the Canadian Institute of Health Information (CIHI) and houses information on patients treated in acute care hospitals.
 Every time a patient is discharged from an acute care bed, the hospital submits an electronic record to CIHI that contains the patient’s demographic information as well as diagnostic and treatment data for that hospital admission.